The oldest bowling green in the Southern Hemisphere

-Lying down the valley from one of the city’s original water supply springs in what is now the Domain, the area was originally a swamp.
-Early in the city’s history this spare area was converted to a bowling green.
+Early in the city’s history this area was converted to a bowling green.
 Laid in 1861, the greens are believed to be the oldest in the Southern Hemisphere.
-This process of converting swamp to bowling green required transporting in enormous quantities of stone to lay the foundations, making the green a very expensive undertaking – 1700 pounds by the time the initial setting up was completed in 1862.
+The process of converting swampland to bowling green required transporting in enormous quantities of stone to lay the foundations, making the green a very expensive undertaking at the time, costing 1,700 pounds by the time the initial setting up was completed in 1862.

-When it was first formed the green was only large enough for 5 rinks, but this was expanded considerably – with croquet and tennis courts once making up the club’s range of lawn sports.The development of Auckland’s transport system has seen the area under club control diminished over the years and today two greens and a club house make up the facilities.
+When it was first formed the green was only large enough for 5 rinks, but this was expanded considerably and now has two greens and a club house.

-In recent years there has been a real resurgence in interest and today the club offers its members and visitors two world class greens in a boutique bowling club setting.
-The club celebrated its 150th year in 2011 and with growing membership, the club is looking forward to a bright future.
+In recent years there has been a huge resurgence in interest and today the club offers its members and visitors two world class greens in a boutique bowling club setting.
+The club celebrated its 150th year in 2011 and with growing membership and corporate support the club looks forward to a bright future.

-Over 7,000 people play on the two greens every year and enjoy the club’s facilities.
+Every year over 7,000 people play on the two greens and enjoy the club’s facilities.

-The Auckland Bowling Club is one of Auckland’s sporting icons that is still meeting the recreation needs of members from all corners of our beautiful city.
+The Auckland Bowling Club is one of Auckland’s iconic sporting venues which continues to meet the recreational needs of members from all corners of our beautiful city.